Spatial Thinking in the Geosciences

 2012 Journal Club

-From January to May, 2012, the Spatial Thinking Journal Club meets once a month to discuss readings from the geoscience and cognitive science literature.
-We are exploring the cognitive aspects of spatial thinking and their implications for geoscience education.
-After each meeting, we summarize what we are learning.
-By the summer of 2012 we will also develop an annotated list of recommended readings for this website.
+From January to May, 2012, the Spatial Thinking Journal Club met once a month to discuss readings from the geoscience and cognitive science literature.
+We explored the cognitive aspects of spatial thinking and their implications for geoscience education.
+Read the summary of our findings and our recommendations for research on spatial thinking in the geosciences.

 Resources for Teaching Spatial Thinking